 Then it has to cross the backbone link again to go back to Core Switch A to be delivered to its destination.
 All of the return packets must also cross the backbone link twice.
 This creates a massive traffic burden on the backbone link where every packet in both directions must cross twice.
 It also incurs a latency penalty as every packet needs to be serialized and transmitted twice.
 Even on 10Gbps links, this will typically cost a couple of microseconds in both directions, which could add up for particularly sensitive applications.

 Suppose instead that the default gateway was on the same switch as the root bridge.
-Now the packet goes up to the root bridge, Core Switch A, and gets routed between the VLANs and immediately switched out to the downstream device.
+Now the packet goes up to the root bridge, Core Switch A, gets routed between the VLANs, and immediately switched out to the downstream device.
 It doesn’t cross the backbone at all in either direction.

 Spanning tree is a terrifically important protocol.
 It allows us to build redundancy into inter-switch connections.
 It saves us from catastrophic loops when somebody accidentally connects things they shouldn’t.